 By shining a light on the successes, challenges and opportunities for First Nation, Metis and Inuit people in our city, Eagle’s Eye View Second Edition intends to help inform and influence policy in the public, private and voluntary sectors.

-“I used Eagle’s Eye View to introduce the Aboriginal community to my co-workers who serve and work with the community,” said Terry Grey, a Recreation Coordinator in the City of Winnipeg’s Aboriginal Services Division.
+“I used Eagle’s Eye View to introduce the Aboriginal community to my co-workers who serve and work with the community,” said Terry Grey, a Recreation Coordinator in the City of Winnipeg’s Indigenous Services Division.
 “Some of my co-workers used the first edition to inform program design and delivery.
 Many times, I’ve referred to the lists of Aboriginal organizations, supports and programs for all ages.”